top of page

 Issue

-During a typical recession, the housing market becomes distressed with mortgages defaulting in large numbers that negatively impacts the economy.
+During a recession, the housing market becomes distressed with a high number of mortgages that default resulting in negatively impacting the economy.
 The subprime mortgage failure of 2007-2010 was one of the major contributors that caused the Great Recession in America.

 Solution

-A possible way of preventing mortgages from defaulting would be if the federal government offered to pay the interest on troubled mortgages as a temporary measure until the economy recovers.
+To prevent this from happening, the federal government should consider paying the interest on troubled mortgages as a temporary measure until the economy recovers.

-Similar to how the college loan program works where interest payments are paid by the government to the bank until the student graduates to resume payments.
-If the same was done for troubled mortgages during an economic downturn, the financially distressed will be provided some relief while the banking institution will continue to receive interest payments preventing the mortgage from defaulting.
+Much like a college loan program that allows the interest on loans to be deferred until the student graduates to resume payments.
+If something similar was done for troubled mortgages during an economic downturn, the financially distressed will be provided some relief while the banking institution will continue to receive payments that will prevent the mortgage from defaulting.

-If this policy had been in effect some years ago, it could have prevented a large number of mortgages from defaulting that caused the Great Recession.
-Monetary-wise, having the government pay the interest on a distressed mortgage during a five-year period is more cost-effective than inheriting the entire mortgage itself (as with Fannie Mae/Freddie Mac).
+If this policy had been in effect years ago, it could have prevented a large number of mortgages from defaulting that caused the Great Recession in America.
+Monetary-wise, having the government pay the interest on a mortgage during a five-year period is much less than inheriting the entire mortgage itself (as with Fannie Mae/Freddie Mac).

 bottom of page